 As a business coach for wedding pros AND wedding planners, I’m here to tell you marketing to your ideal clients doesn’t have to be so hard.

-I know that the marketing industry has made you feel like you need to be all the places and doing all the things.
-I know they have made you feel like if you don't have the kind of clients you want, it's because you're not doing enough.
+I know that the marketing industry has made you feel like you need to be everywhere and do everything.
+I know they have made you feel as if you don’t have the kind of clients you want, it’s because you’re not doing enough.
 As a marketer myself, I feel like I need to apologize on behalf of my industry AND acknowledge that I fall victim to the lies myself from time to time.

 I love to get down to the brass tax, and here it is: marketing to your ideal clients doesn’t have to be so hard.
 In fact, here’s a quick recap of how to speak directly to them:

 - First, know who you are talking to.
-You need to know them like you know your best friend.
-If you are not there yet, the Client Cocktail will be the best money you've ever spent.
+You need to know them as well as you know your best friend.
+If you are not there yet, the Client Cocktail will be the best money you’ve ever spent.

 - When marketing to your ideal client, ditch the laundry list of services you provide (and every single thing that’s included).
 Instead, focus on the transformation you provide.
 What problem do you solve for your customers?
 What do they really, really, want?